LUMENPIXEL-001/LUMENPIXEL-001/README.md

 ### "Information Transmission and Information Commitment are Fundamentally Separated"

-# Welcome to the Architectural Archive
+# Welcome to the PRCA (Phase-Resolved Commitment Architecture) Archive

 This space preserves a set of **architectural reference frameworks** that explore alternative ways of structuring computation under physical and systemic constraints.